dansand/gitbookGitbook/gettingstarted.md

 # gettingstarted

 This is a tutorial on how to create a minimal gitbook with github integration.
-This workflow described here will set up a gitbook from am existing github repository, this way the webhooks enabling syncing get automatically created and you can edit your book from the the github or gitbook.com end.
+This workflow will set up a gitbook from am existing github repository, this way the webhooks enabling syncing get automatically created and you can edit your book from the the github or gitbook.com end.

 ##Step 1: github